mahdion-aau/DPA_M_C_AES/README.md

 attack.py extracts the first byte of the key.
 Could be tested with trs39.trs, trs56.trs, trs73.trs and trs90.trs (Name of files: trs+the first byte of the key+.trs).

 attack_all_p.py extracts all 16 bytes of the key.
+Could be tested with si_trs.trs. attack_all.py extracts all byte of the key by using a function that extracts 1 byte, and also plots corr_traces seperately.
 Could be tested with si_trs.trs.